 Skip to main content

-You may meet the criteria of other lenders when you have built up enough equity in your home, either because you have
+You may meet the criteria of other lenders when you have built up enough equity in your home.
+Equity is the difference between your home's market value and your remaining loan balance, usually expressed as a percentage.

-1. paid more than the minimum monthly repayment or
+1. paying more than the minimum monthly repayment or

 Need to build more equity?

-Building equity can take many years so you may need a long term plan for refinancing your loan.
+Building equity can take many years so you may need a long-term plan for refinancing your loan.
+You can make additional ongoing or once-off payments in the app to increase your equity.

 Repayment calculator